-Early communication with Azure indicated that the problem had been correctly identified and the estimated recovery time was far less than the time required to fail over Amplitude customers to the back-up server and then restore service.
-Furthermore, it was felt this there would be less impact and inconvenience to customers to not initiate the fail over procedures.
+Early communication with Azure indicated that the problem had been correctly identified and the estimated recovery time was far less than the time required to fail over Amplitude customers to the backup server and then restore service.
+Therefore, there would be less impact and inconvenience to customers by not initiating the fail over procedures.

 We are pleased to say the problem was resolved by Microsoft Azure and full service returned to all our customers in a number of hours.
 Amplitude will be following up with Azure to ensure any improvements that would mitigate this type of partial failure in the future, are implemented.